standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 # CIMPL Authoring Guide

+>**Note:** This documentation is in the process of being further expanded and is an actively updating document.

 ## Preface

 CIMPL (**C**linical **I**nformation **M**odeling **P**rofiling **L**anguage) is a specially-designed language for defining clinical information models.
 It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) profiles, extensions and implementation guides (IG).
 Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
 CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.